ttwd80/wabs/README.md

 ##### autoRefresh

-Whether the access token gained through user authentication and application authorization should be refreshed automatically when it expires.
+Whether the access token gained through user authorization should be refreshed automatically when it expires.

 The default value is `true`.